Blackbaud-PaulCrowder/skyux-copilot-space/skyux/learn/develop/sticky-settings.md

 Sticky settings save user preferences across sessions in data managers, flyouts, grids, and tile dashboards, as well as in custom components and services.

-[

-Overview

-Learn about sticky settings.
+- [Overview](/skyux/learn/develop/sticky-settings/overview.md) - Learn about sticky settings.

-](/skyux/learn/develop/sticky-settings/overview.md)[

-Integrations

-Learn how to integrate with the UI Config Service.
+- [Integrations](/skyux/learn/develop/sticky-settings/integrations.md) - Learn how to integrate with the UI Config Service.

-](/skyux/learn/develop/sticky-settings/integrations.md)[

-Testing

-Learn about testing with the UI Config Service.
+- [Testing](/skyux/learn/develop/sticky-settings/testing.md) - Learn about testing with the UI Config Service.

-](/skyux/learn/develop/sticky-settings/testing.md)